The Man Whose Mind Exploded: Production

-Soundtrack

-The film music was composed by Adam Peters who made his debut as a solo movie score composer on Savages (2012) directed by Oliver Stone.
+The film music was composed by Adam Peters, who made his debut as a solo movie score composer on Savages (2012) directed by Oliver Stone.

+Release

+The Man Whose Mind Exploded premiered at the Sheffield Doc/Fest and was pitched in the 2008 MeetMarket.
+It was also shown at the Cork Film Festival, Revelation Perth International Film Festival, Cambridge Film Festival, Brighton's Cinecity Festival, and was an official selection at the East End Film Festival.

 Reception

 The Man Whose Mind Exploded gained 4 star reviews from The Times, The Guardian, Time Out and The Independent in the UK.